-Randy Moss’ 1998 Thanksgiving game, stats, and rookie year remembered on Thanksgiving Day 2021.
+We remember Randy Moss’ 1998 Thanksgiving game, including his stats, and rookie year as Thanksgiving Day 2022 arrives.

 It’s Thanksgiving Day, which means there’s a feast of NFL games on throughout the day.